International Legion (Ukraine): Albania

 Mamuka Mamulashvili, a commander of foreign volunteers in Ukraine, said in an interview with Euronews Albania on 3 March 2022 that there were currently two Albanians in the International Legion.
 Mamulashvili also claimed they were waiting on the arrival of about 20–30 other Albanian volunteers who have applied to join the war in Ukraine.

 Algeria

 In early March 2022, the Algerian government called on Ukraine to not enlist fighters from their country.

 Argentina

 On 13 March 2022, the Ukrainian embassy in Buenos Aires posted on its social media to recruit Argentinian citizens who wanted to join the International Legion.
 On 22 March, it was reported that an unknown number of Argentinians had signed up to join.

 Australia

 On 28 February 2022, when asked about Australians volunteering for Ukraine, then Prime Minister of Australia Scott Morrison told reporters "I would counsel against that purely for the safety of Australians that they would not travel to Ukraine," and "I would say at this time the legality of such actions are uncertain under Australian law."

-As of 28 December 2022, four Australian volunteers were killed in Ukraine.
+As of 28 December 2022, four Australian volunteers had been killed in Ukraine.